| Musical Style: Power/Progressive Metal | Produced By: Allan Wallace & Junior Oliveira |

 The light of truth will guide us

-A semi-ballad approach is taken on “Everlasting Love”.
-Ethereal and majestic, the song starts to more female vocals with piano and voila decorating the backdrop.
-When Alves takes over on vocals, impetus picks up as things slowly drift forward until a flowing chorus interwoven with an intent rhythm guitar is obtained.
+A semi-ballad approach reveals on “Everlasting Love”.
+Ethereal, gallant and majestic, song starts in female vocal fashion as piano and viola decorate the backdrop.
+When Alves takes over vocally, song gradually drifts forward until an expansive chorus intent of the venerable is achieved.
 HB cannot help but come to mind.
+Also, note that later in the track listing is a Portuguese version of “Everlasting Love” entitled “Eterno Presente”).
 Lyric snippet:

 Everlasting love involves my being